Solobarine/toucan/README.md

 ### 📷 Media Uploads

 - Upload and associate images with posts and profiles using Waffle
-- Support for local uploads in development, S3 in production
+- Support for local uploads in development, S3 in production (upcoming)

 ### 🔍 Search (Planned)